 In her free time, Anna enjoys spending time with her husband, two young children, and two dogs.

-Megan Young, MRC, CRC, LPC-Intern
+Megan Young, MRC, CRC, LPC-Associate

 Supervised by Stan Shipman, LPC-S

-Megan Young is a Certified Rehabilitation Counselor and Licensed Professional Counselor-Intern under the supervision of Stan Shipman, LPC-S. She obtained her Bachelor of Arts in Psychology and Bachelor of Science in Health & Society from Southern Methodist University, prior to completing her master’s in Clinical Rehabilitation Counseling from The University of Texas Southwestern Medical Center.
+Megan Young is a Certified Rehabilitation Counselor and Licensed Professional Counselor-Associate under the supervision of Stan Shipman, LPC-S. She obtained her Bachelor of Arts in Psychology and Bachelor of Science in Health & Society from Southern Methodist University, prior to completing her master’s in Clinical Rehabilitation Counseling from The University of Texas Southwestern Medical Center.
 Megan completed her clinical training at Momentous Institute, where she worked with children and their families to enhance emotional regulation, communication, and problem-solving skills.
 In her clinical work, Megan utilizes cognitive-behavioral strategies, as well as developmentally appropriate therapeutic play activities to assist in supporting children and their families with mood, attention, and behavior-related difficulties.
 Megan also works with children and adolescents to enhance executive functioning skills, such as planning, organizing, and self-control.

 Megan is a Dallas girl, born and raised!
 In her free time, she enjoys catching up with friends, reading, and spending time with her Maltese pup, Lucky.